EMERGING MARKETS-Asian FX, stocks firm as investors await U.S. inflation data

 Meanwhile, South Korean shares .KS11 rose about 1%, helped by a tech rally on Wall Street aiding risk appetite.

-Malaysia shares .KLSE rose 1.1%, leading gains amongst Asian equities, as a Reuters poll showed the country's economy likely bounced back to growth in the final quarter of 2021, propelled by strong exports and private investments.
+Malaysia shares .KLSE followed, advancing 1.3% after a Reuters poll showed the country's economy likely bounced back to growth in the final quarter of 2021, propelled by strong exports and private investments.

 Highlights: